CaelRowley/trello-file-checker/README.md

 ## Notes

 - This script utilizes the Trello API to fetch data.
 Ensure that you have the necessary permissions to access the boards you specify.
-- The script may take some time to execute, depending on the number of boards, lists, and cards it needs to process.
 - Make sure to keep your Trello API key and token secure and do not expose them publicly.
 - This script is provided as-is without any guarantees.
 Use it at your own risk.